cc7623/cc7623.github.io/articles/appleinternal-list.md

 ### All AppleInternal/AppleConnect/InternalUI/DemoMode software
 ###### Searched far & wide across the internet for this.
-Still being updated; finding stuff, archiving it, and adding it here.
+Still being updated... finding stuff, archiving it, and adding it here.

 ***